datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 So, can you convert all your dates into DOY format?
 Well, in Excel, here’s a useful guide:

 ![Kill that ambiguity before it bites you!](../fig/7_excel_dates_3.jpg)

+**Notice** that when using the DOY and the 'Date' function, the 'month' designated in the middle of (B2,1,C2) is always set to **'1'** which means January.
+This is because the DOY starts at the beginning of the year (i.e. January 1).

 ### <a name="str"></a> Storing dates as a single string